Ellen Kuhl: Bibliography

 Kuhl grew up in Germany, and now lives in Palo Alto, California.
 She received her bachelor's and master's degrees in computational engineering from the Leibniz University of Hanover in 1993 and 1995, her Ph.D. in civil engineering from the University of Stuttgart in 2000, and her habilitation in mechanics from the Technical University of Kaiserslautern in 2004.
 She was appointed as assistant professor at the Technical University of Kaiserslautern in 2002, and joined the department of mechanical engineering at Stanford University in 2007.
 In 2011, she accepted a position at ETH Zurich, but returned to Stanford in 2012.
 She was promoted to full professor in 2016, and named the Walter B. Reinhold Professor in 2021.
-Since 2019, Kuhl has been the department chair of mechanical engineering.
+From 2019 to 2024, Kuhl has been the department chair of mechanical engineering.
+Since 2024, she is the director of Bio-X, the first interdisciplinary life sciences institute at Stanford.

 Research

 Kuhl's research integrates physics-based modeling with machine learning and creates interactive simulation tools to understand, explore, and predict the dynamics of living systems.